mgeeky/msidump/README.md

 It was created as a companion tool to the blog post I released here:

 - [MSI Shenanigans.
 Part 1 - Offensive Capabilities Overview](https://mgeeky.tech/msi-shenanigans-part-1/)

+### Limitations

+- The program is still in an early alpha version, things are expected to break and triaging/parsing logic to change
+- Due to this tool heavy relience on Win32 COM `WindowsInstaller.Installer` interfaces, currently **it is not possible to support native Linux** platforms.
+Maybe `wine python msidump.py` could help, but haven't tried that yet.
+- Currently the program doesn't correlate table records with one another, making triaging assumptions weak.
+That's room for improvement.

 ## Use Cases